 This film portrays that NBC executives were the ones who knew that both comedians wanted the time slot of the Tonight Show but were looking for loyalty and competence to run the show.
 It was a costly show with A-list celebrities constantly being interviewed in front of a live audience.
 The executives at NBC offer Letterman a wishy-washy deal for the Tonight Show but turned it down after one of his advisors told him it wasn’t the Tonight Show with Johnny Carson he was taking but a new show that Jay Leno started that the executives weren’t happy with.
 The secondary advice to turn down the offer from Johnny Carson was almost like he called his uncle for advice, which was nice.

-If you’re a child from the 70s, 80s and 90s or clips from the internet of the Tonight Show with Johnny Carson.
+If you’re a child from the 60s, 70s, 80s and 90s or clips from the internet of the Tonight Show with Johnny Carson.
 The mystique of the tonight show didn’t come overnight, like one night, but a lot of time hard work and killer writing and moments.
-I still like the quote from Gobel about have you ever feel that you’re a tuxedo and you have brown shows.
+I still like the quote from George Gobel being “Did you ever get the feeling that the world was a black tuxedo and you were a pair of brown shoes?”
 It was a very beloved show to most people especially to people were most likely to see the first airing of the show.
 These were two comedians fawning over a show they most likely grew up with.

 The actors committing to their characters with the voice, mannerisms and motivations they believe the real comedians were going through made this movie enjoyable and a parody.

 Jay Leno seems like he was both over his abilities by being inexperienced and trying to latch onto a dream job.
 The actor had bonded makeup to his chin and a wig that made him look even more like the real Jay Leno.